Inside Japan's 'suicide forest'

 "Suicide is an extremely complex phenomenon with multiple factors," including economic recession in Japan, Nakamura said.
 Beyond that, there's stigma around receiving mental health care, especially for men, and a greater tendency in Japan to view suicide as "a rational decision."

-"One of the terms for suicide is 'jiketsu' -- which means to decide for yourself," she added.
+"One of the terms for suicide is 'jiketsu,' which means to decide for yourself," she added.

 Research has shown that some forms of suicide are also seen as less acceptable in certain religious cultures -- but religion in Japan takes less of a hard line, Nakamura said.
 "Suicide is not a mortal sin as it is under Christianity."